AMDESE/AMDSEV/README.md

   option may vary from OEM to OEM (e.g. "SEV-ES ASID Space Limit").
   * It may require enabling a separate BIOS option to expose the SEV-ES ASID Space Limit setting (e.g. "SEV-ES ASID Space Limit Control").
-* After booting they Hypervisor/Host OS, dmesg should contain something similar to the following:
+* After booting the Hypervisor/Host OS, dmesg should contain something similar to the following:

 	[   27.715445] SVM: SEV supported: 478 ASIDs